JazzMaster/MasterMyVMs/README.md

 This is only possible with

-        UEFI HOST system(the real hardware) with UEFI BIOS (GPT format reccommended but not required) Correct UEFI GUEST BIOS (more on this in a minute) -TianoCORE UEFI (64 bit) installed guests(inside the VM).
+        UEFI HOST system(the real hardware) with UEFI BIOS (GPT format reccommended but not required) Correct UEFI GUEST BIOS (more on this in a minute) -TianoCORE OVMF files UEFI (64 bit) installed guests(inside the VM).
+These MUST BE 64BIT UEFI BOOTABLE.
+			There are loads of images that boot 32bit but are 64 bit installed.
+WRONG METHOD.
+			If this is the case- you MUST REINSTALL the OS.
+It MUST BOOT THRU UEFI.

+(Maybe its a UEFI passthru hardware glitch in PCI code??)

 You need more than one: